quillahava/komikku/.gitea/issue_template/bug.md

 ---
-name: "Bug"
+name: "Bug report"
-about: "Bug, Issue"
+about: "File a bug report"
-title: "[BUG]"
+title: "[BUG] "
-ref: "develop"
 labels:

 - bug
-- "help needed"
+- unconfirmed
 ---

 # What problem did you encounter

-## What is the actual behaviour?
+## What is the actual behavior?

-## What is the expected behaviour?
+## What is the expected behavior?

 ## How to reproduce

   Please provide steps to reproduce the issue.
-If it's a graphical issue please attach screenshots.
+If it's a graphical issue, please attach screenshots.

 # Debugging information